record a program (or attach to a running one with --pid)

 stax annotate 'mycrate::hot_fn' # per-instruction sample counts

-stax is a live version of Instruments.app: on-CPU and off-CPU stacks as flamegraphs, top-N functions, per-thread breakdowns, and annotated disassembly — all queryable while the recording is still running, from a terminal, a browser, or an AI agent.
+stax records on-CPU and off-CPU stacks and turns them into flamegraphs, top-N functions, per-thread breakdowns, and annotated disassembly — all queryable while the recording is still running.

 Choose your path